ericspod/rise_summer_school_25/README.md

 6. May need to restart docker daemon with `sudo systemctl restart docker`.
 Test with `sudo docker run --rm --gpus all ubuntu nvidia-smi`.

-7. You can enable running docker as a non-root user by add that user to the `docker` group, then logging back in.
+7. You can enable running docker as a non-root user by add that user to the `docker` group (eg. `sudo usermod USER -G docker`), logging that user out, then logging back in.

 ## Jupyter Installation